cshaa/digital-garden/static/articles/quantum/chsh-game.md

 precisely it demonstrates that it is not possible that quantum mechanics is a classical theory with local hidden variables.

+This article details the rules of the game, accompanied by some hefty flavour text.
+You can check these other articles for the [best classical strategy](./chsh-classical), the [quantum strategy](./chsh-quantum) and the [conclusion](./chsh-conclusion) of this game.

 ## the premise

 Imagine the following situation: you are a secret spy tasked with the